mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_subdomain_dns"
 >title="Generate the matching DNS records"
->abstract="To fully delegate a new subdomain to Adobe, you need to copy the Adobe nameserver information displayed in the Journey Optimizer interface and paste it into your domain-hosting solution to generate the matching DNS records.
+>abstract="To fully delegate a new subdomain to Adobe, you need to copy-paste the Adobe nameserver information displayed in the Journey Optimizer interface into your domain-hosting solution to generate the matching DNS records.
+To delegate a subdomain using CNAMEs, you also need to copy-paste the SSL CDN URL validation record.
 Once the checks are successful, the subdomain is ready to be used to deliver messages."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/email-configuration/delegate-subdomains/delegate-subdomain.html#cname-subdomain-delegation" text="CNAME subdomain delegation"

 [!DNL Journey Optimizer] allows you to fully delegate your subdomains to Adobe directly from the product interface.
 By doing so, Adobe will be able to deliver messages as a managed service by controlling and maintaining all aspects of DNS that are required for delivering, rendering and tracking of email campaigns.